XVimProject/XVim/README.md

 From Installer Package
 --------

-[Download XVim_X.XX.pkg](https://github.com/JugglerShu/XVim/downloads) and install it.
+Download a daily build from http://programming.jugglershu.net/xvim .
+Usually the latest one is the best choise for you.

+Install it.
 Do not change the install directory.
 Then restart Xcode.
 That's it!

-Alternatively, you can download a daily build from http://programming.jugglershu.net/xvim.
-XVim moves quickly, so you may find that many features and bug fixes already exist in the latest and greatest version.

 From Source Code
 -----------------